turbofish-org/merk/README.md

 Its priorities are performance and reliability.
 While Merk was designed to be the state database for blockchains, it can also be used anywhere an auditable key/value store is needed.

-**NOTE:** This crate is still in early development and not fully implemented yet.

 ### FEATURES:
 - **Fast reads/writes** - Reads have no overhead compared to a normal RocksDB store, and writes are optimized for batch operations (e.g. blocks in a blockchain).
 - **Fast proof generation** - Since Merk implements an AVL tree rather than a trie, it is very efficient to create and verify proofs for ranges of keys.